 - Describe the mechanism of action of the birth control pill.

-- Summarize the contraindications oral contraceptive therapy.
+- Summarize the contraindications of oral contraceptive therapy.

-- Review the side effects of oral contraceptives
+- Review the side effects of oral contraceptives.

 - Explain the importance of improving care coordination among the interprofessional team to ensure effective contraception with oral contraceptives.

 The birth control pill is the most commonly prescribed form of contraception in the US.
 Approximately 25% of women aged 15-44 who currently use contraception reported using the pill as their method of choice.
 Oral contraceptive pills are either combined estrogen-progesterone(also called combined oral contraceptive pill- COC) or progesterone-only pill (POP).
 The most commonly prescribed pill is the combined hormonal pill with estrogen and progesterone.
 Progesterone is the hormone that prevents pregnancy, and the estrogen component controls menstrual bleeding.
 Birth control pills are primarily used to avoid pregnancy.
 The type of use of medicine estimates the effectiveness of these oral contraceptive medicines.